Lindt8/PHITS-Tools/paper.md

 a single unified dictionary object.
-The `DCHAIN Tools` module includes some additional useful functions such as retreiving neutron activation cross sections from DCHAIN's built-in nuclear data libraries, calculating flux-weighted single-group activation cross sections, and visualizing and summarizing the most signiifcant nuclides (in terms of activity, decay heat, or gamma-ray dose) as a function of time.
+The `DCHAIN Tools` module includes some additional useful functions such as retreiving neutron activation cross sections from DCHAIN's built-in nuclear data libraries, calculating flux-weighted single-group activation cross sections, and visualizing and summarizing the most significant nuclides (in terms of activity, decay heat, or gamma-ray dose) as a function of time.
 If `PHITS Tools` is provided DCHAIN-related files, `DCHAIN Tools` will be automatically imported and its primary function executed on the DCHAIN output.